2.3 Dignity, Choice, Refusal, and Grievances

 Key Takeaways

-• Dignity is shown through respectful speech, privacy, patience, clean care, and individualized choices.
+• Dignity is the manner of every task: respectful speech, privacy, patience, clean care, and individualized choice.

-• Residents may refuse care; a CNA should not force, threaten, bargain unfairly, or hide a refusal.
+• Residents have a legal right to refuse any care; a CNA may never force, threaten, bargain unfairly, or hide a refusal.

-• Grievances must be taken seriously and reported without retaliation or argument.
+• Grievances must be taken seriously and reported without retaliation; ignoring, shaming, or isolating a complainer is itself a rights violation.

 Dignity Is How Care Feels to the Resident

-Dignity is not a separate task.
-It is the way every task is performed.
+Dignity is not a separate task; it is the way every task is performed.
 A resident can receive a complete bath and still feel humiliated if the CNA jokes, rushes, exposes the body, or ignores preferences.
-A resident can need extensive help and still feel respected if the CNA explains each step, asks permission, protects privacy, and allows the resident to do what they can.
+The same resident can need total assistance and still feel respected when the CNA explains each step, asks permission, protects privacy, and lets them do whatever they can for themselves.
+Dignity also means adult communication: no baby talk, no nicknames the resident did not choose ("sweetie," "honey"), no public correction, and no talking over the resident as if they were not present.

 Choice is central to dignity.
-Residents may have preferences about clothing, grooming, bathing time, food, activities, sleep, visitors, religious practice, and daily routines.
-A CNA may not be able to grant every request immediately, but the request should be treated as meaningful.
-Offer realistic choices: blue shirt or green shirt, bath now or after breakfast, dining room or tray if allowed by the care plan, left side or right side first during dressing.
+Residents may have preferences about clothing, grooming, bathing time, food, activities, sleep, visitors, and religious practice.
+A CNA cannot grant every request immediately, but every request should be treated as meaningful.
+Offer realistic options — blue shirt or green, bath now or after breakfast, dining room or tray if the care plan allows, left side or right side first during dressing.

 StepCNA actionPurpose